olsson82/rivwebdoc/docs/install.md

 To update just replace all files with the new updated, clear your catche and if needed there can be an update guide.

+## Cron job for backups

+The system can make backups automatic on Rivendell MySQL database and also on Rivendell Web Broadcast data files.
+To do so you need to setup a cron job on you server.

+Login as root and go in to crontab with **crontab -e**

+Add for example following to do backup each midnight:

+`0 0 * * * curl -s http://localhost/api/backup.php > /dev/null`

+For this you need to have curl installed on your server.